UntoldEngine Tile-Based Streaming Architecture

 UntoldEngine implements a multi-tier proximity-based geometry streaming system for large outdoor and indoor scenes on Apple platforms (macOS, visionOS).
 The system streams geometry in and out of GPU memory based on camera distance, using a spatial octree for efficient runtime range queries.
 Tile spatial partitioning in the manifest can follow either a uniform grid (v3) or a quadtree floor layout (v4) — see Manifest Versions and Quadtree Partitioning.

 Tier 1 — Tile streaming (TileComponent): coarse-grained.
-Each tile is a whole USDC file covering a bounded region of the world.
+Each tile is a .untold binary file covering a bounded region of the world.
 Tiles load and unload as the camera moves through the scene.

 Tier 2 — OCC mesh streaming (StreamingComponent): fine-grained.
 Inside a loaded tile, individual mesh stubs upload to the GPU incrementally, governed by distance bands and memory budgets.